Kothandaramar temple, Vaduvur

-Kothandaramar Temple is a Hindu temple located in Vaduvur, Tiruvarur district of Tamil Nadu, India, dedicated to Lord Rama, the seventh avatar of Lord Vishnu.
+Kothandaramar Temple is a vaishnava temple located in Vaduvur, Tiruvarur district of Tamil Nadu, India, dedicated to Rama, the seventh avatar of the god Vishnu.
+The temple is glorified by Maharishi Valmiki and classified as one of the 108 Abhimana Kshethrams of the Vaishnavate tradition.
 This temple is called as the Dakshina Ayodhya(Ayodhya of South India).
-It is one of the Abhimana sthalams of Lord Vishnu.
+This temple one of Pancha Rama Kshethrams.
+All these temples are said to be particular locations mentioned in Ramayana.

 Location

 It is located in the village of Vaduvur in Thanjavur-Mannargudi road.
 This temple is also known as Dakshina Ayodhya.

 Presiding deity

 The presiding deity of this temple is known as Kothandaramar.
 He is found with Sita, Lakshmana and Hanuman.
-The utsava moorthy of lord Rama in this temple is very famous for its beauty.
+The utsava moorthy of Rama in this temple is very famous for its beauty.

 Other shrines

-In the prakara, shrines of Hayagrivar, Viswaksenar, Andal and Alvars are found in this temple.
-In the front mandapa, Krishna with the name of Venugopalan is found in a separate shrine with Rukmani and Satyabama.
-Before the presiding deity of SriRamachandra was kept in the sanctum sanctorum, Sri Rajagopalan statue was found there.
+In the prakara, shrines of Hayagriva, Viswaksena, Andal and Alvars are found in this temple.
+In the front mandapa, another form of Vishnu Krishna with the name of Venugopalan is found in a separate shrine with Rukmani and Satyabama.
+Krishna was earlier the central deity of the temple before Rama.
 Sarayu theertham is found outside the temple.
 The vimana of this temple is known as Pushpaka vimana.